 Consultation has highlighted concerns with existing access into the site and the impact of additional traffic on local roads and the town centre.
-The development framework proposed that two main access points extension of Barr Street.
+The development framework proposed that two main access points are taken into the site via North Crescent Road and an extension of Barr Street.
 Additional potential access points are available via existing roads at Mariners View, Montgomerie Street (earlier Persimmon development) and Sweeney Court.